atomisthq/docs/docs/user-guide/rug/event-handlers.md

 ### Declaration

 Declaring an event handler is done using the `#!typescript @EventHandler` class decorator which requires a name and a description.
-Additionally, it requires a [Path Expression][pes], which registers the types of events for which the handler should be triggered.
+Additionally, it requires a GraphQL subscription, which registers the types of events for which the handler should be triggered.

 ### Implementation

 Rug event handlers must implemente the `#!typescript HandleEvent<R,M>` interface, where the `R` and `M` type parameters refer to the expected root node and match types resulting from the execution of a [Path Expression][pes] respectively.